marquis-code/trust-wallet-frontend/README.md

 </a>

-# Vueform Nuxt 2 + TailwindCSS 3 Boilerplate
+# Vueform Nuxt 2 + Tailwind CSS 3 Boilerplate

 *Last tested with Nuxt 2.15.8.*